 If you need specific sizes or shapes you can use a chisel and hammer to more precisely cut your chunks of concrete.
 I chose to use the shapes already available.
 I think putting them together like a puzzle is fun.

 Level out your base and start laying stones.
 This is the fun part where you get to decide how it will look.
 I took my time and tried different stones in different places until I found what I liked best.
+If you’re not an artsy person, call a friend over to help you make your design!

 Back fill any gaps between stones with soil removed when preparing the bed.
 This is a good time to put in any plant plugs you might be using.
 I decided to seed mine with grass seed and it’s starting to come in now.
+Other good choices would be creeping thyme or moss.

 Really pack the earth in between the cracks so the stones don’t shift around.
 This will be less of a problem if you properly prepared with sand and gravel, but if you skipped that part like me than be prepared for some settling, especially after the first rain.